2023 Most Popular Child Development & Family Studies Bachelor's Degree Schools

 While working on their Bachelor's Degree, human development majors at Ohio State accumulate an average of around $23,735 in student debt.
 The average monthly payment of a loan this size is about $245, assuming that the borrower is on a 10-year repayment plan.

-The University of Texas at Austin ranked #14 on this year’s Most Popular Child Development & Family Studies Bachelor’s Degree Schools list.
-UT Austin is a fairly large public school located in the large city of Austin.
+The University of Texas at Austin came in at #14 in this year’s edition of the Most Popular Child Development & Family Studies Bachelor’s Degree Schools ranking.
+UT Austin is a very large public school located in the city of Austin.

 Of the 173 students majoring in human development at UT Austin, 14% are male and 86% are female.